SV3A/Typesta/README.md

-Just a little JS app :-)
+Just a little JS app I made to learn and practice Javascript :-)